 Layer 2 vs Layer 3

 Switches were built to connect devices on the same LAN and operate at Layer 2 of the OSI model—also known as the data link layer.

-By comparison, Layer 2 switches have the ability to learn which ports correspond with which MAC addresses by using forwarding tables.
+By comparison, a Layer 2 switch has the ability to learn which ports correspond with which MAC addresses by using forwarding tables.
 This, combined with custom-built ASICs, means the switch can process packets at blazing speeds far superior to the hub.

 Climbing up a layer on the OSI model, the router exists on Layer 3—the IP layer.
 In most small and mid-sized business (SMB) environments, routers were traditionally provided by the internet service provider (ISP), and were used to connect users to the broader network outside the LAN.

 But here’s where it gets a bit more complicated.
-The router could also be used internally to route between different VLANs the Layer 2 switches carry.
-Picture it as a gate between your neighbourhood and the rest of town: The router lets you communicate outside your neighbourhood using IP addresses.
+The router could also be used internally to route between different VLANs the Layer 2 switch carry.
+Picture it as a gate between your neighborhood and the rest of town: The router lets you communicate outside your neighborhood using IP addresses.

 The traffic would flow from the workstation VLAN to the router, and potentially back to that same switch as traffic returns from the server VLAN.
 That’s a long journey for a packet, especially since both VLANs are carried on the same switch.
 To eliminate a step (and a device), an even smarter switch was created.